Calvinverse/calvinverse.docs/src/documentation/getting-started.md

 ShowInNavbar: false
 ---

+# Getting started

+In order to create a build [environment](environments.html) the first step is to determine what the requirements are for the environment.
+Once that is known the correct resources can be selected and then deployed.

-## Which resources are required
+## Select the resources

 ### Build resources

-In order to create a build [environment](environments.html) the first step is to determine what the requirements are for the environment.
  Important factors to consider are for instance:

 * How many builds or pipeline actions are expected to be executed in a specific time period.
 If this is a small number then the build system will not need many executors, nor will all the other